docelic/slapd-viper/README.md

 Assign "VALUE STRING" to variable VARIABLE.
-Variables, in this context, are visible only within the suffix where they are defined, and their value is expanded with ${variable} if option "parseVariables" is enabled.
+Variables, in this context, are visible only within the suffix where they are defined, and their value is expanded with ${variable} if option "parse" is enabled.

 #### Complex Configuration Directives